Kimberley Motley: Career

-The Daily Beast in 2010, "and often her work starts after the verdict—as in the case of an Australian on death row, convicted of murdering an Afghan colleague; a South African sentenced to fifteen years in prison on drug charges, and a Brit convicted of fraud."
-For example, "she negotiated the release of Bill Shaw, a former British military officer, who had been held in the notorious Pul-e-charki prison for five months."
+The Daily Beast stated in 2010, "and often her work starts after the verdict—as in the case of an Australian on death row, convicted of killing an Afghan colleague in self-defense; a South African sentenced to fifteen years in prison on drug charges, and a Brit convicted of fraud."
+For example, "she successfully won a not guilty verdict for the release of Bill Shaw, a former British military officer, who had been held in the notorious Pul-e-Charkhi prison for five months.

-She "has developed her own approach to operating in the Afghan courts," reported The Daily Beast.
+Motley studied Sharia, and "developed her own approach to operating in the Afghan courts," reported The Daily Beast.
 For example, "she never wears a veil or a dress" during a trial.
 She explained, "I need to look like a man as much as possible...I find that men hear me more when I don't wear a headscarf.
 I wore it at first, and when I took it off, I found men were more respectful."

 As of 2010, Motley was under a threat from the Afghan District Attorney's office to arrest her next time she set foot in Kabul, as retribution for her harsh criticism of Afghanistan's corrupt judicial system.
 She had no hesitation about returning.
 She also noted that she received death threats and rape threats.
 She has also "been temporarily detained" and "accused of running a brothel" and of espionage.
 A grenade was thrown at her office.
 But she has said that the rewards of her job "far outweigh the risks, and as many risks as I take, my clients take far greater risks, because they have a lot more to lose if their cases go unheard, or worse, if they're penalized for having me as their lawyer.
 With every case that I take, I realize that as much as I'm standing behind my clients, that they're also standing behind me, and that's what keeps me going."